Introduction to

 Graphical User Interface

-• The interface for desktop
+• The interface for a desktop

-GUI for modules
+GUI for tools (modules)

-Standard dialog (form) for the r.neighbors module
+Standard dialog (form) for the r.neighbors tool (module) generates also the command line version

 Command Line